AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/configure-edge-system.md

 1. Select **Import Configuration**.

-1. In the `Import Configuration` window, click **Select file**, browse to the configuration file to import, and then select **Open**.
+1. In the `Import Configuration` window, choose **Select file**, browse to the configuration file to import, and then select **Open**.

 1. Select **Import**.

-1. Review the imported file contents to ensure it is correct.
+1. Review the imported file to ensure the contents are correct.

 1. When you have finished, select **Save & Close**.